 The company recognises an allowance for expected credit losses for all debt instruments not held at fair value through profit or loss.
 Expected credit losses are based on the difference between the contractual cash flows due in accordance with the contract and all the cash flows that the Company expects to receive, discounted at an approximation of the original effective interest rate.
-The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms.
+The expected cash flows will include cash flows from the sale of collateral held or other credit enhancements that are integral to the contractual terms b) Foreign currency transactions c) Short term leases